Skip to content

 \[|\psi\rangle = \frac{1}{\sqrt{N}}\sum^{N-1}_{i=0} |i\rangle.\]

-We now build our model, using the grover_diffuser function from Classiq's open library.
+Build the model using the grover_diffuser function from the Classiq open library.

 @qfunc